-The general power of attorney is the person you choose to take care of your affairs while you are still mentally coherent.
-This person can make decisions on finances, legal matters or medical situations.
-You can choose how much power they have, and limit their ability to make certain decisions.
-The key thing to note about the general power of attorney is that the person can no longer make decisions if you become incapacitated.
+The general power of attorney is the person you choose to take care of your affairs while still mentally coherent.
+This person can make decisions on finances, legal matters, or medical situations.
+You can decide how much power they have.
+You can also limit their ability to make certain decisions.
+The critical thing to note about the general power of attorney is that the person can no longer make decisions if you become incapacitated.
 That is where a durable power of attorney comes in.

 Durable Power of Attorney

 The durable power of attorney is the same as the general.
-The only difference is that they remain your power of attorney even if you can’t make decisions on your own.
-Mental incapacitation can occur because of physical deterioration or a sudden accident, which is why it is important to have a durable power of attorney no matter your situation.
-By planning ahead, you prepare yourself and loved ones for mental decline later in life or emergencies.
+The only difference is that they remain your power of attorney even if you can’t make decisions independently.
+Mental incapacitation can occur because of physical deterioration or a sudden accident.
+Limitations can arrive without warning, which is why it is essential to have a durable power of attorney no matter your situation.
+By planning, you prepare yourself and loved ones for mental decline later in life or emergencies.